tresadev/Containers/Readme.md

 The exercise
 -------------
 You have just been hired by a small container port to create software for their latest automatic crane.
 The crane comes with a state-of-the-art C interface that allows you to raise and lower shipping containers.
 You can find it in the `Crane.c` file.
+Every container has a unique id that must be passed to the crane when raising or lowering that container.

 The software that you write is responsible for maintaining a stack of shipping containers.
 It ought to be able to: